Disclaimer: This post may contain affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 Are stainless steel litter boxes worth it?

-They can be, especially if you want a litter box that lasts longer and is easier to keep odor-free.
+They can be, especially if you want a box that lasts longer and is easier to keep odor-free.

 Final Thoughts

-Switching to a stainless steel litter box can be a simple way to reduce persistent odors and improve litter box hygiene.
+Switching to a stainless steel litter box can be a simple way to reduce persistent odors and improve overall litter box hygiene.

-Plastic litter boxes are affordable and easy to find, but they tend to wear down over time.
+Plastic boxes are affordable and easy to find, but they tend to wear down over time.
 Scratches, stains, and absorbed odors can make them harder to keep fresh.